James P Bradley, MD notice of Privacy Practices

-By becoming a patient at Cosmetic & Craniofacial Surgery, you are giving consent for Cosmetic & Craniofacial Surgery to use your protected health information for certain activities, including treatment, payment and other health care operations.
-Sometimes, you may hear these three activities referred to as "TPO".
+By becoming a patient at James P Bradley, MD, you are giving consent for James P Bradley, MD to use your protected health information for certain activities, including treatment, payment and other health care operations.
+Sometimes, you may hear these three activities referred to as “TPO”.

-First of all, we may use and disclose protected health information about you so that Cosmetic & Craniofacial Surgery and its medical professionals can treat you.
+First of all, we may use and disclose protected health information about you so that James P Bradley, MD and its medical professionals can treat you.
 For example, we may use your past medical information in order to diagnose your present condition or we may provide information regarding your medical condition to another doctor to whom we refer you for additional care.
 We may also use and disclose protected health information about you so that we may be paid for the medical treatment we provide you.
 For example, we will submit protected health information about you to your insurance company in order to receive payment for services we have provided to you.
-We may also use and disclose protected health information about you for Cosmetic & Craniofacial Surgery's health care operations, in other words, those other tasks that we need to perform to make sure that you are provided the highest quality of medical care.
-For example, we may use your protected health information to evaluate how we can better meet your needs or we may provide protected health information about you to an auditor who reviews our books so that we can keep our license to provide medical services in New York.
+We may also use and disclose protected health information about you for James P Bradley, MD‘s health care operations, in other words, those other tasks that we need to perform to make sure that you are provided the highest quality of medical care.
+For example, we may use your protected health information to evaluate how we can better meet your needs or we may provide protected health information about you to an auditor who reviews our books so that we can keep our license to provide medical services in.

 Other uses and disclosures of your protected health information

 The following uses of your protected health information may be made without any additional authorization from you.
-(Not every use or disclosure is listed, but be assured that all uses and disclosures made by Cosmetic & Craniofacial Surgery are only those which are permitted under the law).
+(Not every use or disclosure is listed, but be assured that all uses and disclosures made by James P Bradley, MD are only those which are permitted under the law).